Franklin & Marshall Diplomats football: Gettysburg

-Swarthmore College, 1889-2000
+Swarthmore (1889–2000)

 Before discontinuing its program, Swarthmore College and Franklin & Marshall played one of the then-longest standing college football rivalries.
-Swarthmore and F&M first met on the field in 1889 in a 22-4 victory for Franklin & Marshall.
+Swarthmore and F&M first met on the field in 1889 in a 22–4 victory for Franklin & Marshall.
 Both teams joined the Centennial Conference, where they met regularly until Swarthmore discontinued its football program in 2000.
-The Swarthmore Garnet Tide and Diplomats played 87 games, where the Diplomats led the series 48-28-9.
+The Swarthmore Garnet Tide and Diplomats played 87 games, where the Diplomats led the series 48–28–9.

 Conference championships

 Franklin & Marshall has won 15 conference titles, most recently in 2025.
 The Diplomats won seven Eastern Pennsylvania Collegiate Conference titles between 1932 and 1941 under head coach Alan M. Holman.
 Since 1986, Franklin & Marshall has won eight Centennial Conference titles, three of them outright.